 Who were the members?

-The members are currently being recruited.
-We are approaching potential members through a UK-wide representative survey, conducted by ICM, and then contacting by phone respondents who express an interest in joining the Assembly.
-The recruitment follows a stratification plan, with the aim of securing a broadly representative sample reflecting the UK electorate across characteristics such as whether they voted Leave or Remain, their gender, ethnicity, social class and the region of the UK in which they live.
+The members were found through a UK-wide representative survey, conducted by ICM, and then contacted by phone.
+The recruitment followed a stratification plan, with the aim of securing a broadly representative sample reflecting the UK electorate across characteristics such as whether they voted Leave or Remain, their gender, ethnicity, social class and the region of the UK in which they live.

 Direct applications to participate in the Citizens’ Assembly were not permitted, as we would not be able to ascertain that applicants are representative of the broader public.

 Members were paid full travel and hotel expenses and, as a token of thanks for their contribution to the Assembly, an additional £200 per weekend.
-Such payments reflect the great commitment made by Assembly members, who are giving up two weekends and in some cases travelling great distances in order to take part.
+Such payments reflect the great commitment made by Assembly members, who gave up two weekends and in some cases travelled great distances in order to take part.

 Further details on the recruitment methodology will be available in the project report, to be published in the coming weeks.

 The Citizens’ Assembly project is part of the UK in a Changing Europe initiative, funded by the Economic and Social Research Council (ESRC).